 Mirror neurons show how innovative cultures and teams come from imitation – and this video on mirror neurons illustrates how we watch and mirror the culture others live.
 Deep inside your brain cells are neurons that will fire in reaction to another’s beliefs as they roll into activity.
 See any new opportunities for innovation where you work, as they play out in mimicking an innovator’s actions?

 3. Link opposites together and build from both sides.
+Einstein mastered the art and science of sticking oddly matched pieces together and so can we.
 Need a breakthrough to top up the creativity on a project?
 Then build an innovative culture of connecting opposites in ways that few non-innovators think to connect.
 If you’ve ever benefited from unique insights, you’ve likely also seen opposing viewpoints from high-performance minds, that beg to differ.
 So why then, do disagreements about opposing views so often break up relations, terminate innovative projects, shut down brilliant people, promote racism, and even ignite wars?
 Tone is the brain’s best approach to tame an amygdala in ways that harness innovative energy.
 Rather than take potshots at people, consider disagreements as tools to build goodwill across differences, and diversity becomes the hottest neuron pathway to innovative solutions.
 Designs that come from engaging genius thinkers, are the same offerings that prosper a wider community.

 5. Collaborate with a person who differs.
+Know anybody whose culture, ethnicity, beliefs or personality differs from yours?
+If not, propose an idea to a neighbor or supervisor.
 Innovation rarely waits for situations to improve but shapes dendrite brain cells by outside worlds that spark mental growth based more on what you do than what’s done to you.
 The opposite of toxic spaces is a climate of creative collaboration where innovative leaders engage opposing views to discover another direction created from different angles.
 To work together is to listen to new ideas and to engage another’s talents.
 Innovative partnerships tend to work better when different players share in a common vision, and when the outcomes and expectations are clearly defined.

 6. Reward talent.
-In too many circles problems go unsolved while some of the finest minds are left outside of the innovative process.
+Support talents whenever you see them in action.
+Thanks people.
+Tell others about their insights.
+Congratulate every successful outcome.
+Interview a talented peer and write about the talents in a memo that you circulate.
+In too many circles problems go unsolved while some of the finest minds sit passively waiting to be encouraged, and remain outside of the innovative process.
 In order to bridge the gap between the multiple intelligences people bring to any circle, and the problems that need solutions, reward people for refreshing new ideas.
 As part of that process why not survey your unique intelligences to see which talents you have up and running innovatively.
 As others awaken new intelligences for innovative designs, thanks them for diverse perspectives before you build that neuron pathway to a refreshing new innovation.

 7. Pose two-footed questions.
-The best way to integrate innovation into your existing practices is to question ways that lead you away from creative solutions.
-Start with stubborn problems, and toss in a two-footed question that probes the solution from angles of fact and interest.
-I am presenting a session on innovation to faculty at a university next week, and I plan to challenge participants with the question: What will innovation look like in the 21st Century, and how can your creative intelligence lead the way?
-What two-footed question would launch your next innovative offering toward a new neuron pathway?
+Toss fun, adventure and investigation into an ordinary day – and then expect extraordinary results.
+The best way to integrate innovation into your existing situation is to question ways that lead you into creative solutions.
+Start with a two-footed question and then discuss solution possibilities from imaginative angles.
+I presenting a session on innovation to university faculty recently, and I challenged participants with this question: What will innovation look like in the 21st Century, and how can your creative intelligence help lead the way?
+How could a two-footed question launch your next innovative offering along a new neuron pathway toward possibilities?

 8. Capitalize on tone tools for tough times.
+Navigate through problems with breakneck speed toward a related possibility.
 Innovation gets lost and ruts go deeper in toxic climates such as bullying or intimidation.
 It can happen faster than lightening strikes an iron rod in an electric storm.
 When stress or negativity shoot down the best ideas, and innovators wonder whether it’s a lot less stressful to hang up their cleats in favor of doing bare routines, tone tactics act like a vehicle to tug innovation back into play.
 It helps to invite an example of good tone from a gentle, and effective leader, and discuss how to offer olive branches back and forth at work.
 Or why not ask trusted peers what tone they hear in your words and compare their responses to what your words meant to convey.

 9. Start social network discussions.
+Watch what’s trending online and engage people you know in fun, hopeful or humorous responses.
 Recently I started a back-and-forth on Twitter to toss around insights and brain facts about multi-tasking as it affects innovation.
 We looked at research that shows how multi-tasking works against innovation because it bottle necks the brain’s ability to focus or innovate.
 Just as all brains wire differently though, we wanted to see how people view multi-tasking as it relates to their own innovation.
 Social networks add new colors and textures to new neuron pathways because people hold up lived experiences to the rainbow for another look.

 10. Run from cynics.
+Skepticism, nay-saying and scorn faster than angry hornets, but you can risk new adventures or dance delightfully beyond their sting.
+How so?
 Have you noticed how stocks rise when people speak hope?
 Or have you seen financial markets nosedive when naysayers spout doom?
 Luckily pools of innovative brainpower lie beyond the sea of cynicism.
 This trend hinges on the fact that hope adds serotonin to spark curiosity and fuel the brain.
 Cortisol, on the other hand, shuts down originality, and increases fear of failure.
 Make sense?
 When cynics spread fear, brainpower shuts down before innovation stands a chance.
 When creators spark curiosity imagination kicks into genius and another new neuron pathway is born.